How to convert more with website user journey. Read white paper

 Go back Close

 Every link on a website is a call to action (CTA).
 These links are visibly different from regular text.
 They fight for our attention and suggest a possible interaction.
 Distinguishing these links further – as text links and buttons – creates a CTA hierarchy.
-That hierarchy is one of the most important things for a seamless user experience.
+That hierarchy is one of the most important things when it comes to guiding people around your website.

 In this article, we explore the theory of CTA hierarchy:

-1. Different types of links on your website
+1. Different levels of links on your website

 2. Tips for maintaining a good CTA hierarchy